As more states join the legal cannabis industry, many are implementing Metrc as their state’s seed-to-sale tracking system.

 Most of these activities can be found in the package tag drop-down in your Metrc account.

-Be care about red-flag activities within Metrc that could lead to an investigation or audit from state regulators, such as:
+Be careful about red-flag activities within Metrc that could lead to an investigation or audit from state regulators, such as:

-- Making improper adjustments in your Metrc recordkeeper.
+Making a large number of arbitrary or improper adjustments in your Metrc recordkeeper

 Reporting sales to Metrc